 I have been playing with NodeJs during the evenings.
-Really late onto that train, by here we are.
-In fact, this is just by coincident; I happened to bring “JavaScript - the good parts” to Indonesia and it was the only book I had.
+Really late onto that train, but here we are.
+In fact, this is just by coincidence; I happened to bring “JavaScript - the good parts” to Indonesia and it was the only book I had.
 Once I had read that awesome book, I got invited to write a review for the NancyFx book by Christian Horsdal and got a free book for my effort.
 I just picked one and it happened to be Mastering Node.js.

 BIG DISCLAIMER - these are just my remember list.
 I’m getting old.
 I forget stuff.
 I write it here.
 I’m getting old.
 I forget … no… wait… What I’m saying is that you shouldn’t expect to be blown away by the depth and innovation here.
 But I can almost guarantee that you and I haven’t thought about the same things.
 You might pick something interesting up.